babarrett/g80-9009/operations.md

 Has eight memories, ```√⎺```, percent, etc. functions.

 Enter Calc mode with the Calc key.
-Exit with either "Desk PC" or Wkst" keys.
+Exit with either "Desk PC" or "Wkst" keys.

 Calc, Num Lock and Caps Lock LEDs are illuminated in Calc mode, and cannot be turned off .

 * Number keys, both sets, both decimal points, +, -, /, and = all work as expected.
-* Backspace deletes the most eecent digit entered.
+* Backspace deletes the most recent digit entered.
 1,2,3, Backspace, Backspace yields "1."
 * Clear clears the current calculation, but not memories.
 * Delete clears the current (pending) operation and entry.
 * Reset clears the current entry, calculation, and memories.
 It does not change the decimal setting.